Submitting scientific papers: online portals

-Before you start your submission, it is helpful to have all the information at hand.
+Before you start your online submission, it is helpful to have all the information at hand.
 Of course, once you logged into your account, you can save what you have done and come back to it to add missing files or review it before submitting it.

 You will need a full list of keywords, funding information if applicable, details of all co-authors and order they should appear on the system, matching the paper, files required by the journal – anonymous manuscript, title file, cover letter, etc. Missing information is highlighted with a red cross.
 Files will be combined into a single PDF and you will have to review this before submitting.
 This PDF proof will show you how reviewers will view your paper and other attachments.

-If the journal uses double-blind peer review, you need to make sure your manuscript does not contain names or any identifying information.
+If the academic journal uses double-blind peer review, you need to make sure your manuscript does not contain names or any identifying information.
 The journal will return submission that are not anonymised and this will delay the process.

 Once submitted, you cannot change your manuscript.
 You will have to contact the journal’s editorial team.
 If your manuscript is accepted and a revision is required, this will be handled through the portal.
 The corresponding author will receive email alerts from the editor or other members of the editorial team.